tig/mcec/docs/documentation.md

 #### SendInput Commands

-`SendInput` commands send keystrokes.
+`SendInput` commands simulate keyboard key-presses.
 Any combination of shift, ctrl, alt, and left/right Windows keys can be used with any "virtual key code".
-See the `winuser.h` file in the Windows SDK or [this MSDN page](http://msdn.microsoft.com/en-us/library/dd375731.aspx) for a definition of all standard `VK_` codes. `SendInput` commands understand single characters (e.g. `x`), key codes in hex (e.g. `0x2a`) or decimal format, or as a `VK_` name.
-The Windows `SendInput()` API is used send keystrokes.
-Keystrokes go to the foreground window.
+See the `winuser.h` file in the Windows SDK or [this MSDN page](http://msdn.microsoft.com/en-us/library/dd375731.aspx) for a definition of all standard `VK_` codes. `SendInput` commands understand single characters (e.g. `x` or `\u0020`), key codes in hex (e.g. `0x2a`) or decimal format, or as a `VK_` name.
+Under the covers, the Windows `SendInput()` API is used send keystrokes.
+Keystrokes always go to the foreground window.

 For example, the following causes a **Ctrl-P** to be sent to the foreground window, and if that window is Media Center, the My Pictures page appears: